 Unlike Dalston's cluster of Turkish restaurants and the string of Vietnamese spots in Shoreditch, Haggerston’s food scene isn’t skewed heavily towards any one place of origin — although the end of Kingsland Road bordering Hoxton does have its fair share of excellent Vietnamese, with the best pho and noodle salads courtesy of Sông Quê Café or BunBunBun.

-Instead the Venezuelan specialities at Arepa & Co (try the signature arepas — cornbread stuffed with shredded beef, fried plantain or salty guayanés cheese) rub shoulders with the Japanese ramen and dense pork stock at Tonkotsu East, and the Middle Eastern-slanted dips and small plates at Trip Kitchen & Bar.
+Instead the Venezuelan specialities at Arepa & Co (try the signature arepas — cornbread stuffed with shredded beef, fried plantain or salty guayanés cheese) rub shoulders with the Japanese ramen and dense pork stock at Tonkotsu East.

 And for African stews, West Indian curries and Nigerian Gulder beer, Lekki Restaurant and Bar covers everything — from a side of fried yams or takeaway meat patties from the counter at the front, to a blow-out dinner of edikaikon soup, efo-egusi stew and jollof rice.

 As you’d imagine in a part of east London sometimes called Hackerston — a reference to all the tech start-ups and Silicon Roundabout overspill — demand is high for welcoming spots where you can set up for hours at a time with a laptop.
 Coffee’s treated like a religion, with Haggerston baristas eulogising their single origin beans and artisan roasting process the way a sommelier would their wine list.